one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

    - Your EFI folder should look like [this](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/blob/master/EFI.png) - make sure all of the files are there (leave out the 4 WiFi/Bluetooth kexts if you're using a BCM94360NG)
 - Get the MAC address of your WiFi card - it should be printed on the WiFi card or you can get it from your current OS - you'll need it for the next step
 - Follow the PlatformInfo portion of the [this guide](https://dortania.github.io/vanilla-laptop-guide/OpenCore/config-laptop.plist/broadwell.html#platforminfo) to edit the config.plist from this repo
-   - You'll need [ProperTree](https://github.com/corpnewt/ProperTree) to edit the plist file and [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate the SMBIOS info
+   - You can use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to generate the SMBIOS info and [ProperTree](https://github.com/corpnewt/ProperTree) to confirm GenSMBIOS worked properly or paste the SMBIOS info into the proper locations in your plist file
    - Use a MacBookAir7,2 profile
-   - In the config.plist, you need to enter values for: SystemProductName, SystemSerialNumber, MLB, SystemUUID, and ROM
+   - In the config.plist, you need to fill in values for: SystemProductName, SystemSerialNumber, MLB, SystemUUID, and ROM
      - Use your MAC address without the colons for the ROM field (You did get your MAC address, right?)
 - Install your new WiFi card if you haven't already
    - I had an odd issue of the Chromebook not booting after initially installing the new WiFi card.
 If this happens, disconnect the battery and WiFi card and try again.